dudecole/aap-inventory/README.md

 ## setup.sh

-This script and some of the original files from the AAP installation bundle/pack are held in this repository as well.
+This script and some of the contents of this repository come from the original installation files in the AAP installation bundle/pack.
+<TODO:
+- adding the controller collection playbooks to the Job Template
+  - test/fix?
+>

 ## setup.yml
 Was created as a wrapper to the setup.sh to place into a runnable